PhilippChr/CLOCQ/clocq/interface/CLOCQ_Server.md

 Starting the server will take 2 hours roughly, for loading the KB.

 ### Starting the server

+You can try the server using the following command:
 ```bash
 	nohup python clocq/interface/CLOCQInterfaceServer.py > clocq/interface/SERVER.out &
 ```

+However, it is recommended to bring the server into production, when using it regularly.
+This can be done e.g. using [gunicorn](https://gunicorn.org).

 ## Client
 After the server has started, one can create clients to interact with CLOCQ.